Dxryan01/overthewire-bandit-writeups/bandit/README.md

 - Setuid binaries
 - `nc` in listening/server mode (`-l`) vs. client mode
 - Cron jobs running with elevated privileges (`/etc/cron.d/`)
+- Parallel execution with `xargs -P`
+- `for` loops for iterating over a list of values

 *(list expanded level by level)*